 template

-setup of NGINX bcs it works well with environment variables and let us substitute the values when the docker image for NGINX runs.default.conf.template
+setup of NGINX bcs it works well with environment variables and let us substitute the values when the docker image for NGINX runs. - We have created a

 upstream

-to work with nginx and docker locally we have to switch from using
+to work with nginx and docker locally we have to switch from usinglocalhost

 // instead of upstream nodeapi { server localhost:${SERVER_PORT}; server localhost:${SERVER_PORT2}; } // to using local ip upstream nodeapi { server 172.18.0.1:${SERVER_PORT}; server 172.18.0.1:${SERVER_PORT2}; }